Yakitrak/ticktick-alfred-workflow/README.md

 ### Tasks
 `tts <query>` - Search for a task in TickTick.
 Pressing enter will open the task in TickTick.
+- You can search by task name, list name, or "@today / @tod" or "@tomorrow / @tom" to search for tasks due today or tomorrow respectively.
 - You can also press `cmd + enter` to complete the task.
 - You can use `@today` or `@tomorrow` to search for tasks due today or tomorrow respectively.